 Significance of Effective Tax Planning

 The establishment of a foreign subsidiary opens doors to fresh opportunities, but it also exposes businesses to a variety of financial risks and complexities.
 Among these, taxation stands out as a critical consideration.
 Taxes can significantly impact the profitability and viability of a subsidiary's operations.
-Here's where effective tax planning steps in, playing a pivotal role in mitigating risks and optimising financial outcomes:
+By giving careful consideration on the below steps associated with tax planning, you will be able to mitigate business risks and optimise financial outcomes:

 Step 1: Understand Tax Regulations

 Navigating India's intricate tax landscape is essential.
 Gain a comprehensive understanding of:

 - Direct and indirect taxes

 - GST implications for compliant operations

 Step 2: Structuring the Subsidiary